Key Takeaways

 Does general contractor insurance cover subcontractors?

 Usually not.
-Your GL policy does not automatically insure subcontractors because they are not permanent employees.
-If a sub's work damages a project or injures someone, your policy may not respond unless you have required the sub to carry their own GL, workers comp, and additional insured status naming you.
-Require current certificates and endorsements from every sub before they start work.
+Your general liability policy does not automatically insure subcontractors because they are not permanent employees.
+If a sub's work damages a project or injures someone, your policy may not pay the claim unless you required the sub to carry their own general liability, workers comp, and additional insured endorsement naming you.
+Collect current certificates and endorsements from every sub before they start work.

 What limits do project owners typically require from a general contractor?